ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Culling issue for P2's screen when near force-fields / or near Vacuum effect (effect removed)
 * Circus Park Hero Mission counts P2's rings
 * Partner/Mission Helpers (Sonic, Doom's Eye, Espio, etc...) no longer despawn if P2 activates trigger without P1 being in range
-* Vehicles no longer alter P1's camera if P2 uses it; P2 can control CarType Vehicles if mounting while P1 is not driving* (has bugs)
+* Vehicles no longer alter P1's camera if P2 uses it; P2 can control CarType Vehicles if mounting while P1 is not driving
 * Key Doors, Westopolis Triggers, Computer Room react to P2

 ## Other Known Issues (Not planned to be fixed)